Luso-Maratha War (1729–1732): Course of hostilities

 Portuguese territory in the north Konkan.

 In spite of Maratha numerical superiority, lack of internal unity made military operations difficult, and the Portuguese viceroy was approached with a peace offer through the English East India Company governor Robert Cowan in Bombay.
 The viceroy proposed to return captured Maratha belongings, however he refused to sign a peace while Portuguese territory was occupied by Maratha forces while the Marathas refused to return captured spoils or make peace unless the Portuguese paid tribute and allowed Hindu temples to be built on their territory.

 Realizing that the Marathas would not make peace unless directly threatened, the viceroy dispatched reinforcements from Goa were to general Guerra de Mesquita, along with instructions to persistently raid Maratha territory and also engage in psychological warfare by threatening to forcibly baptize Hindu prisoners, which in the words of the viceroy, "they resent much" though the general was forbidden from actually carrying out this task.
-In 28 October 1730 Bagi Rao wrote to the British governor in Bombay stating: "The dispute between us and the Portuguese over Galiana-Biundi is notorious, and we have been conquering and will conquer their territories."
+On 28 October 1730 Bagi Rao wrote to the British governor in Bombay stating: "The dispute between us and the Portuguese over Galiana-Biundi is notorious, and we have been conquering and will conquer their territories."

 The British aided the Portuguese in 1730 with 200 musketeers, of which 50 were Europeans and 150 sepoys, 250 sepoys and 6 galliots.

 By then, the shortage of fodder in the region threatened to bring Maratha cavalry incursions to a halt.
 Although numerically inferior, the Portuguese prevented the Marathas from taking advantage of their numerical superiority by engaging in vigorous offensive warfare with a mobile army, which pinned the Marathas.
-In April 3 1731 the viceroy decreed a general conscription for all Portuguese except those charged with Lèse-majesté.
+On April 3, 1731, the viceroy decreed a general conscription for all Portuguese except those charged with Lèse-majesté.
 After reinforcements had arrived in Bassein, through persistent Portuguese attacks, Maratha offensive operations ceased.